-- In accordance with the NCBON position statement regarding the use of external exams for progression or graduation, the nursing program will not use performance on any single assessment or exam as a determinant of success/promotion in any course.
-This will include external or internal examinations/assessments. - Students are responsible for taking tests as scheduled.
-Student may be absent for one test during a course as long as there are extenuating circumstances (e.g., illness, military duty, death of an immediate family member) and documentation is provided.
+• In accordance with the NCBON position statement regarding the use of external exams for progression or graduation, the nursing program will not use performance

+- on any single assessment or exam as a determinant of success/promotion in any course.
+This will include external or internal examinations/assessments. - Students are responsible for taking tests and/or quizzes as scheduled.
+Student may be absent for one test/quiz during a course as long as there are extenuating circumstances (e.g., illness, military duty, death of an immediate family member).
 Students should notify the instructor prior to class.
-Failure to inform the instructor prior to class may result in the test being unavailable for make-up and a grade of "0" for that test.
-Any student taking a makeup test may receive a different test.
-A missed test must be made up within 24 hours of the return to any nursing class, lab, or clinical.
-A test not made up within the 24-hour time frame will constitute a grade of "0" for that test.
-Students should contact the Testing enter for hours of operation to ensure there will be adequate time to complete the test before closing. - Students are to enter the testing room on time.
-Students arriving late for a test will not be permitted entrance if any student has already completed the test.
-Students who arrive late for a test will not be allowed extra time. - Prior to the beginning of the test, students will be required to deposit all materials books, bags, outer wear (hats, hoodies, coats), purses, cell phones, Fitbits, Apple or smart watches or other electronic devices at the front of the room.
-Cell phones must be turned off not to vibrate.
-Students may only have pens, computer, calculator, scratch paper and an unlabeled water bottle on the desktop.
-Computer testing devices, calculators and scratch paper will be provided by the instructor and be collected as students exit the testing area. - If the test is being administered online, students are to use a personal laptop with Respondus LockDown Browser® installed or the ChromebookTM provided by the instructor.
-Students will be allowed to log in to the computer, but may not open the test prior to receiving instructions to do so.
-Regardless of testing method, students will not be allowed to make any queries related to individual test questions during testing.
-If computer issues arise, students may raise their hands and the instructor will assess the issue.
+Failure to inform the instructor prior to class may result in the test/quiz being unavailable for make-up and a grade of "0" for that test/quiz.
+Any student taking a makeup test/quiz may receive a different test.
+A missed test/quiz must be made up within 24 hours of the return to any nursing class, lab, or clinical.
+A test/quiz not made up within the 24-hour time frame will constitute a grade of "0" for that test/quiz.
+Students should contact the Testing enter for hours of operation to ensure there will be adequate time to complete the test/quiz before closing. - Students are to enter the testing room on time.
+Students arriving late for a test/quiz will not be permitted entrance if any student has already completed the test/quiz.
+Students who arrive late for a test/quiz will not be allowed extra time. - Prior to the beginning of the test/quiz, students will be required to deposit all materials books, bags, outer wear (hats, hoodies, coats), purses, cell phones, Fitbits, Apple or smart watches or other electronic devices at the front of the room.
+Cell phones must be turned off not to vibrate. - Students may only have pens or pencils, computer, calculator, scratch paper and an unlabeled water bottle on the desktop.
+Computer testing devices, calculators and scratch paper will be provided by the instructor and will be collected as students exit the testing area. - Once testing begins, students may not leave the testing room without ending the test.
+Extenuating circumstances will be considered. - Only questions regarding typographical or technical issues may be asked during the test.